QuagStack/pw/README.md

 # pw
  Basic Angular project with different kinds of bindings.
-This project was pecifically created to show remedial Angular knowledge to prospective employers.
+This project was specifically created to show remedial Angular knowledge to prospective employers.